-Access, Initial Contact and Engagement
+Access, Initial Contact, and Engagement

-The County has a 24/7 homeless hotline and street outreach teams to ensure that anyone in need of services can easily access them.
-A no wrong door approach is utilized enabling the homeless to be referred to the hotline or to street outreach (whichever is more appropriate) by day centers, libraries, hospitals, public safety agencies, mental health and social service providers, the religious community, and others.
+The County has a 24/7 homeless hotline, dedicated drop-in centers, and street outreach teams to ensure that anyone in need of services can easily access them.
+Broad access allows homeless households to be referred to the hotline or to street outreach (whichever is more appropriate) by day centers, libraries, hospitals, public safety agencies, mental health and social service providers, the religious community, and others.